pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-02-list-your-item.markdown

 ]
 {% endhighlight %}

-You can listing a by free, bronze, silver, gold and gold premium.
+You can list an item under the  free, bronze, silver, gold and gold premium listing types.
 The fees for selling the item as well as how it is ranked in a search result will depend on the listing type you select.
 In order to analyze this API, we will go over a number of attributes for the “silver” ID listing type.

 <pre class="terminal">
 curl https://api.mercadolibre.com/sites/MLA/listing_types/silver